What is Outbound Marketing?

 Outbound marketing focuses on reaching potential customers through direct methods like ads, cold calls, and mail.
 Learn how it differs from inbound strategies and how to use it to increase engagement and generate interest in your products or services.

-[Featured Image] In an office setting, a woman wearing a black and white dress stands at the end of a table and speaks to her marketing team of four other people about outbound marketing.
+[Featured Image] In an office setting, a person wearing a black and white dress stands at the end of a table and speaks to their marketing team of four other people about outbound marketing.

 What is outbound marketing, and why is it important?